madetech/handbook/guides/cloud/aws_sandbox.md

 # Devops Pairing Interviews Account
 This is a separate account for use in devops pairing exercises.

-This accout diffrers in two ways from the main sandbox:
+This account differs in two ways from the main sandbox:
 - It allows the creation of iam users.
 - It **deletes all resources inside it every day!**

 ## Access
-Only employes that are conductiong devops pairing interviews will be given acess
+Only employees that are conducting devops pairing interviews will be given access

-1. Request you user account to be added to the `DevopsPairingInterviewer` group in the #cop-cloud Slack channel.
+1. Request your user account to be added to the `DevopsPairingInterviewer` group in the #cop-cloud Slack channel.

 # Adding new users